charzharr/charzharr.github.io/_pages/about.md

-*Currently looking for 2023 summer and fall internships* 😊
+*Currently looking for 2024 summer internships and fall full-time* 😊